What motivates (or blocks) people from self-employment?

 Plan to keep funds in reserve so that you always have a financial cushion in the event of some unexpected crisis.
 Get income protection so you have a guaranteed income if you’re unable to work due to sickness.

 But you know what’s scarier?
 Waking up one day and discovering that you never took the chance.

 Self-employment is not right for everyone, and it does involve hard work, an element of risk, and the acquisition of new skills and responsibilities.

 If you decide that self-employment is right for you, remember that you can mitigate most risks with planning, research, and the right support team.

 When you are ready – register your business with Tide for FREE.
 Registering your business with Tide is incredibly fast, easy and free.
-You not only get to officially start your company, but you get a free business current account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
+You not only get to officially start your company, but you get a free business bank account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide🎉